 Stepping into a courtroom for the first time can be an overwhelming experience, but preparation and understanding of the process can significantly ease the nerves.
 Remember, the court is a place of justice, and while the formality and procedures may seem daunting, they are designed to ensure fairness and order.
 By knowing what to expect, dressing appropriately, and maintaining a respectful demeanor, you will be better equipped to navigate your first court appearance with confidence.

 If you or a loved one is facing the prospect of a trial, don’t hesitate to get in touch with Galbally Parker lawyers.
-We are a team of criminal lawyers based in Melbourne, with experience across a wide range of areas of the law including family violence, white collar crime, common assault and fraud.
+We are a team of defence lawyers based in Melbourne, with experience across a wide range of areas of the law including family violence, white collar crime, common assault and fraud.
 Contact us today.